PowerDNS/pdns/docs/markdown/authoritative/dnssec.md

 # PKCS\#11 support
 **Note**: This feature is experimental, and not ready for production.
 Use at your own risk!
-**Note**: As of version 4.0, slot IDs are deprecated, and you are expected to use slot label instead

 To enable it, compile PowerDNS Authoritative Server using --enable-experimental-pkcs11 flag on configure.
 This requires you to have p11-kit libraries and headers.